-As a dependent child of a covered Employee, you have the right to continue your current coverage if your coverage is lost due to any of the following qualifying events:
+As a dependent child of a covered Employee, you have the right to continue coverage under your current Plan if your coverage is lost due to any of the following qualifying events:

 - 1. The termination of an Employee parent's employment (for reasons other than gross misconduct). - 2.
 Reduction in an Employee parent's hours of employment with his/her current Employer. - 3.
 The death of your Employee parent. - 4.
 Parent's divorce or legal separation. - 5.
-Employee parent becoming entitled to Medicare.
+Employee parent becoming entitled to Medicare. - 6.
 You cease to be a "dependent child" under the current health plan(s).